Navigating the complexities of state taxes can be daunting, but understanding Montana's tax landscape is essential for residents and newcomers alike.

 Montana state tax: Overview

-[Data for this state tax guide was gathered from several sources including the U.S. Census Bureau, the state’s government website, the Sales Tax Handbook, and the Tax Foundation.
+[Data for this state tax guide was gathered from several sources, including the U.S. Census Bureau, the state’s government website, the Sales Tax Handbook and the Tax Foundation.
 Property taxes are cited as a rate percentage rather than the assessed value.]

 Montana income tax

-Montana has a graduated state individual income tax rate ranging from 4.70% to 5.90%, according to the Tax Foundation.
+Montana has a graduated state individual income tax rate ranging from 4.70% to 5.90% (5.65% in 2026), according to the Tax Foundation.

-Montana tax on retirement benefits: Montana does tax Social Security retirement benefits, but the amount taxed may differ from the federal taxable amount.
-Railroad Retirement benefits are not taxed in Montana.
+Montana tax on retirement benefits.
+Montana taxes Social Security retirement benefits, but the amount taxed might differ from the federal taxable amount.

 Montana sales tax